apache/flink/docs/java_api_guide.md

 ### Collection Data Sources and Sinks

 Providing input for an analysis program and checking its output is cumbersome done by creating input files and reading output files.
-Stratosphere features special data sources and sinks which are backed by Java collections to ease testing.
+Flink features special data sources and sinks which are backed by Java collections to ease testing.
 Once a program has been tested, the sources and sinks can be easily replaced by sources and sinks that read from / write to external data stores such as HDFS.

 Collection data sources can be used as follows: